A string of natural garland made from cedar branches, salt and cinnamon dough, orange slices, and cranberries. It is attached to the food of a bed.

 My son made cinnamon dough ornaments in his class years ago.
 I had not seen it before and I though it was so amazing.
 I made sure to get the recipe from his teacher!
 Every year, when I open the bin, where I keep my ornaments, I can immediately smell that ornament!

 Adding this to your homemade vintage garland will add a warm cinnamon spice aroma to your house!
 For these decorations we punched two holes beside each other, like a button hole.
-This will allow you to thread the decorations onto the garland and it will lay flat instead of on its side.
+This will allow you to thread the decorations onto the garland.
+It will lay flat instead of on its side.
 Make sure the hole is big enough to thread your needle and the type of string you want to use.

 I did this in the exact same way I did the salt dough.
 These ornaments also have a very long shelf life.
 The original ornament my son made is more than 5 years old and it is still perfect.